 Year 7 SEAL Class 2019

-There are currently no vacancies in the Year 8 or 9 SEAL classes.
+There are currently no vacancies for the Year 8 SEAL class for 2019.

 Edutest contact information for parents

 Our job is to make your testing life easier!
 When parents have inquiries about the application and testing process that are not specific to your school, please do direct them to us!